InsaneMonster/USienaRL/README.rst

 - Updated the experiment and the episode volley with properties to keep track of all episodes total and scaled rewards for all executed volleys (of any type)
 - Updated the experiment and the episode volley with properties to keep track of all episodes lengths for all executed volleys (of any type)

+**v0.7.8**:

+- Fixed a bug with reward computation when validating/testing when episode lengths are not the same across all episodes

 **CREDITS**

 Luca Pasqualini at `SAILab <http://sailab.diism.unisi.it/people/luca-pasqualini/>`_ - University of Siena.